madkins23/go-slog/verify/README.md

 ---

+In the absence of a `TestMain` definition the warnings will not be shown.
+Add the `tests.WithWarnings(m)` line to the end of the main test, after the call to `Run` the test suite.

+---

 [^1]: The `--debug` flag and `Debugf` function are defined in the `test` package in this repository.

 [^2]: An additional argument is that using a non-JSON output is generally only done